 Note, this op-amp is not in the signal path.
 Each leg of the comparator is fed with an R-C network of 4.7Mohm into 0.1uF, and so has a time constant of about 0.3Hz, and so only operates below this frequency to push the DC offset around.
 There is no music signal at its output.
 Do not substitute this op-amp in hopes of better sound.
 The original LT1006 (Often marked Adcom 3A) is a fine choice, as is the functionally equivalent AD820.
 The LT1006 is cheaper, and there is no need to spend extra money on the higher-grade bins of this part, with the lowest input offsets.
 It makes no real difference in this application.
 You should end up with less than 1mV offset anyway.

 - The MKI has a two-transistor darlington output stage, and the MKII has triple-darlington.
-The triple darlington output stage, having an extra gain stage, presents an easier load to the amp’s upstream stages.
+The triple darlington output stage, having an extra current gain stage, presents an easier load to the amp’s upstream stages.
 This has a number of design implications beyond the scope of this FAQ, but the often cited reason for its use in the MKII amplifiers, is better handling of low impedance loads.
+The MKI’s distortion rises more at low-impedance than the MKII, which is hardly affected.
 In practice, both MKI and MKII amps are fantastic with low impedance loads anyways.
 Some people prefer the MKI for its minimalism.

 - MKII has a different output biasing scheme.
 There is a bias compensation transistor mounted to the output module heatsinks.
-The MKI’s bias has a positive thermal coefficient, whereas the MKII remains nearly constant.
-There may be other factors to recommend the original circuit.
+It tracks very nicely.
+The MKI has a somewhat pronounced positive thermal coefficient; it’s bias increases with heat, whereas the MKII remains nearly constant regardless of temperature.

 - The GFA-555 MKII gets a canned and potted transformer, for low noise, and it is physically very quiet too.
 (Not that the original is loud, it’s not.)